 A contiguous range of UDP ports is required for RTP audio streams.

-Time Management
+Master Clock - Time Management

 The SCADA system requires access to a NTP timeserver for reliable time synchronization.
 It is recommended that the SCADA System networking infrastructure for all operations and all network management is consistent.